-The European Space Agency, an international organisation with 22 member states, is based at Harwell.
-As Europe’s gateway to space, its mission is to shape the development of Europe’s space capability and ensure that investment in space continues to deliver benefits to the citizens of Europe and the world.
+ESA is an international organisation with 22 Member States.
 By coordinating the financial and intellectual resources of its members, it can undertake programmes and activities far beyond the scope of any single European country.

 The UK Space Agency seeks to provide a single voice for UK space ambitions and work with industry to capture 10% of the global market for space by 2030, as set out in the Space Innovation and Growth Strategy.
 Prosperity from Space is another industry-led sector strategy, created in partnership with the UK Space Agency, for enhanced growth in the UK space sector over the next decade.
 More information on the strategy can be found here.